fulldotdev/starter/README.md

 NOTE: When rebasing, you must run `git push origin <branch-name> --force` in order to override your old commits on your remote branch.
 This is why It's recommend to rebase only on private repos.

+### Working with a local version of the blocks package

+1. clone the blocks repo and run `pnpm link --global` in `/package`
+2. run `pnpm link --global` fulldev-blocks in the root of this project repo.

 ## Editing the content

 You will be greeted with a starter page, to edit the content of this page, see `src/content/pages/index.md`.
 We use content collections for all of our websites for seemless integration with [CMS](https://cloudcannon.com/) for our customers to easily edit the contents of the website without needing to be technical.